 I am a NYC-based freelance designer working at the intersection of information and product design.
 My areas of expertise include UX/UI, Information Design, Data Visualization, Graphic Design and Film Theory.

-I currently work as Design Lead for Espresso Messenger, a startup project I co-founded in 2015 in New York City.
+I'm the Design Lead for Espresso Messenger, a startup project I co-founded in 2015 in New York City.
 Among others, my work has been honored in several exhibitions around the world such as SIGGRAPH 2009, Expo Milano 2015, Italia150, Maker Faire Europe, and featured in publications such as Domus, Wired, Information Graphics (Taschen), Data Flow 2 (Gestalten), Leonardo Journal (MIT Press), The Outpost and Visual Complexity (Princeton Architectural Press).

 I hold a M.Sc. in Communication Design from the School of Design at the Politecnico di Milano (Milan, Italy) where I have been a researcher for 4 years and one of the founding members of DensityDesign.
 Set in between Design and Humanities, my research focused on the formalization of a new approach to the visualization of phenomena, namely the heterogeneous whole of stories, events, connections, places, processes of evolution and characters that creates the persistent context through which we understand data and information.
 Following several lectures and academic presentations, on 2011 I was invited to Stanford University as international visitor, to contribute at the project Mapping the Republic of Letters.